adzejs/adze/readme.md

 > Adze - [a cutting tool that ... is used chiefly for shaping wood](https://www.merriam-webster.com/dictionary/adze).

-(Pronounced like ["Ads"](https://dictionary.cambridge.org/us/pronunciation/english/adze)) Adze was chosen as a name for this library to maintain solidarity with the logging puns and to emphasize that this library is a tool for shaping the logs of your application.
+(Pronounced ["Ads"](https://dictionary.cambridge.org/us/pronunciation/english/adze)) Adze was chosen as a name for this library to maintain solidarity with the logging puns and to emphasize that this library is a tool for shaping the logs of your application.

 ## Why should I use Adze?